EOA-team/DataInfrastructure/README.md

 - "Quality Assessment" bitmasks: ST_QA, QA_RADSAT, QA_PIXEL, QA_AEROSOL, SR_CLOUD_QA
 - Surface temperature: ST_ATRAN (atmospheric transmissivity), ST_DRAD (downwell radiance), ST_TRAD (thermal radiance), ST_URAD (upwell radiance), ST_EMIS (emissivity), ST_EMSD (emissitivity stdev), ST_CDIST (cloud distance)
 - Metadata such as scene id, original projetion, orbit path and row...

+## 8. PlanetLabs

+Planet Labs data is stored on `~/mnt/eo-nas1/data/satellite/PlanetLabs/raw/<site_name>`-

+Different AOIs were downloaded for various date ranges, available in `PlanetLabs/geoms` (geojson files)

+The data is the 8-band product (PSB.SD) downloaded as TIF files clipped for the AOI for each date where the scene cloud coverage was <60%.
+The code to download an AOI is in `PlanetLabs/PlanetScopeDownload.py`, where the AOI and date range need to specified.

 <a name="Data-status"></a>
 ## Data status